wazo-platform/wazo-doc/source/api_sdk/subroutine.rst

     or one phone and its voicemail
   * ``extern`` when the call is received via a DID or emitted through an Outgoing Call

-  This variable is used by xivo-agid when :ref:`selecting the ringtone <xivo_ring.conf>` for ringing a user.
+  This variable is used by wazo-agid when :ref:`selecting the ringtone <xivo_ring.conf>` for ringing a user.
 This variable is available only in user subroutines.

 * ``XIVO_DSTNUM``: the value is the extension dialed, as received by Wazo (e.g. an internal